jamesbdev/WDI-PROJECT-2/README.md

 - corrected some mistakes with Alfredo and started writing the index.js file. stuck on typo.
 - stuck on latlng not defined

+Day 4

+stuck on a 404 error for one of my controller files restaurants